OpenHD/Documentation/general/OpenHD-vs-competition.md

 **WFB-NG**: WFB-NG is a long-range packet radio link based on raw WiFi radio, accompanied by a few companion scripts and a Raspberry Pi 3 image (additional unofficial builds are available).
 Its primary focus is on the RF link, with basic OSD functionality for FPV use.
 WFB-NG is designed for developers who want to integrate it into their own systems.
 Its main selling point is a very optimized and slim link, which can be compiled (without the OSD) on many platforms.

 **Ruby FPV**: Ruby FPV is a dedicated FPV video and telemetry system designed for FPV enthusiasts.
-It features an extended and user-friendly OSD (and goggle navigation) and emphasizes package retransmission to improve video signal stability.
+It features an extended and user-friendly OSD* and emphasizes package retransmission to improve video signal stability.
 It also has a relay mode.
 And OTA updates.
 The main selling points of Ruby FPV are its user-friendliness, Google-friendly features, and focus on delivering a reliable FPV experience.
+Just be prepared, that without soldered buttons you will not be able to use Ruby at all.

 **EZ-Wifibroadcast**: EZ-Wifibroadcast is the predecessor of OpenHD, laying the groundwork for what we now know as OpenHD.
 It was the first software focused on easing the configurability and usability of the Wifibroadcast-Link.

+* Ruby is the only software here, which is not usable without soldering Buttons to the Raspberry.
+There is no keyboard, mouse or touch control, so testing it out isn't that easy at all.

 ## Supported Camera Sensors